Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Cultist.md

 # [[5.
 Mechanics\Bestiary\Humanoid\Cultist.md|Cultist]]
 *Source: Monster Manual p.
 345, Curse of Strahd.
 Available in the SRD and the Basic Rules.*

+Cultists swear allegiance to dark powers such as elemental princes, demon lords, or archdevils.
+Most conceal their loyalties to avoid being ostracized, imprisoned, or executed for their beliefs.
+Unlike evil acolytes, cultists often show signs of insanity in their beliefs and practices.

 ```statblock
 "name": "Cultist"
 "size": "Medium"